JamieDanielson/my-learning-journey/100daysofcode.md

 ## 49/100

 Working on my-book-app.
 Lots of struggles because of trying to do too many things at once... but I got a a front-end and mongodb hooked up with the ability to add books.

+## 50/100

+Much better progress on my-book-app!
+Successfully have books and author lists, with ability to add each.
+Created a TODO of additional features to work on.